Ad Noctum: Circuit(ry is Dark)

 He considers this.

 He reaches into a pocket and pulls out a silver lighter.
-He twirls it absently through his fingers, flicks the flame to life, then spirals the top closed.
+He twirls it slickly through his fingers, flicks the flame to life, then spirals the top closed.
 Drowned in gel and the thing still finds a way to work.
-Impressive.

 “And why was I in there?”
-He finds more than enough detachment to give the question a polite twist.
-And why not?
+Rush finds more than enough detachment to give the question a polite twist.
+Why not?
 He’ll drag civilization with him when he can.
-Where he chooses.
+As he chooses.

-“Lovely,” Rush reverse-guns his lighter again.
+“Lovely.”
+Rush reverse-guns his lighter again.
 Again.
 Again.
-“Do you happen to have a cigarette?”
+“D’you happen to have a cigarette?”

 “No one smokes in space,” Telford whispers.